B2 First: modal verbs

 There are 5 patterns you need to remember which follow modal verbs:

-You might also get this tested in the Key Transformations.
-Rewrite these sentences using 2-5 words.
+You might also be tested on modal verbs in the Key Transformations part of the exam.
+Rewrite these sentences using 2-5 words and the word in brackets.
 Be very careful that you keep the time the same!!!